Gwendolyn D. Pough

-Dr. Gwendolyn D. Pough (1970s) is an American academic and scholar in rhetoric and composition studies.
+Dr. Gwendolyn D. Pough (1970s) is an American academic and scholar in Rhetoric and composition studies.
 She is a post-Civil Rights African-American academic who developed as a writer during the rise of hip-hop culture.

+Biography

+Early life

+The oldest of five daughters, Pough (pronounced Pew) was raised by her mother Donna Pough in Paterson, New Jersey.
+As a tween, she avidly read romance novels and wrote her own short stories.
+In high school and college, she dreamed about becoming a successful novelist but realized that she would need a job that provided enough money and time to allow writing on the side.
+As an undergraduate, Pough substitute taught, which led her to rule out teaching high school teacher as a career.
+Instead Pough enrolled in graduate school.

 Education

 Pough received her B.A. in English with a minor in African, African-American, and Caribbean Studies from the William Paterson College in 1992 where she graduated Cum Laude.
+Her undergraduate program included courses in Rhetoric and Composition Studies, which intrigued her.
 For her Masters of Art, she graduated with honors in English with a concentration in Creative Writing and Composition Studies from Northeastern University in 1994.
-She received her Ph.D. in English from Miami University in 2000.
+She decided to pursue an academic career and was accepted into a Rhetoric and Composition-focused doctoral program at Miami University.
+While in the program, Pough considered returning to creative writing but was advised to complete the program first.
+Pough did so, earning her Ph.D. in English in 2000, under the direction of Susan Jarratt and Cheryl Johnson.